 This ex-commercial, summer variety was supplied by Sutton & Sons in the early 20th century and is thought to have last appeared in catalogues in 1978.
 Their 1933 catalogue states, “Undoubtedly the quickest of all the spring-sown cabbages.
 Habit dwarf, with scarcely any outer leaves.
 Hearts tender and delicate in flavour.”
 Suitable for sowing under glass in January/February for planting out in late May/early June, or for sowing direct from March to June.

-A very large heirloom variety developed by an Irish allotment holder who saved seeds from his largest specimen and shared them with his allotment neighbours.
-Spring sown for late summer use it is a vigorous grower, producing large firm heads that stand well until late autumn/early winter.
+A very large heirloom variety developed by an unknown Irish allotment holder, who saved seeds from his largest specimen and shared them with his allotment neighbours.
+Spring sown for late summer/autumn use it is a vigorous grower, producing large firm heads that stand well until late autumn/early winter.
 Delicious raw, very crunchy with a spicy flavour.
 Retains both its texture and flavour when cooked.
+One HSL member commented, “The best autumn cabbage I have grown in 60 years of cultivating.”

 The most spectacular of the callaloos, with deep red and green colouration.
 A real feature in ornamental flower beds, particularly when the dramatic purple-red flower spikes form.
 Otherwise, it can be used as greens in Indian or Bangladeshi cooking with tomatoes, onions and spices.